Gearbox-protocol/integrations-v3/README.md

 ### Multicall

-Contains helper libraries that construct Gearbox compatible multicalls with a convenient interface.
+Contains helper libraries that construct Gearbox-compatible multicalls with a convenient interface.
 Multicall libraries are implemented for all supported adapters.

 ### Oracles